Table of Contents

 What are Payment Rails?

-Most Popular Payment Rails
+Most Popular Payment Rails (and how they work)

 Automated Clearing House (ACH)